zo0r/react-native-push-notification/submitting-a-pull-request.md

 ## Pull Requests

-If you are thinking of, or have prepared a pull request, **thank you!**  You efforts are greatly apprecaited by everyone associated with this project.
+If you are thinking of, or have prepared a pull request, **thank you!**  Your efforts are greatly appreciated by everyone associated with this project.

 In order to get your PR accepted please ensure the following: